mld78/whetstone/README.md

 6. Start the server with `nodemon` or `node server.js`.
 7. Navigate to `localhost:3000`, and you're good to go!

+### API Endpoints

+Whetstone includes a large and growing library of methods and exercises.
+We have included a number of endpoints to make interfacing with our back-end easier.
+You can use the public API key `123456789` to interact with any endpoint not marked **admin**.

+**Methods**

+`GET /api/methods/` to see an index of all the methods in our database.
+`GET /api/methods/:id` to see the method with the matching ID.

+`POST /api/methods/` to see the method with the matching ID.

+**Exercises**

+**Postman** is a great tool for testing out APIs locally!

 ### Technologies Used

 Whetstone is a **Node.js** app which uses **express** and **mongoDB**, mediated by **mongoose**.
 It uses the **ejs** library for dynamic pages and **jQuery** for server-side ajax.